-Canyon Ferry Lake is located about 1/2 hour to the east from Helena, Montana.
+Camping on Canyon Ferry Lake, Montana is highly popular around the Helena area.
+Canyon Ferry Lake is located about 1/2 hour to the east of the capital city.
 It was created in 1954 upon the completion of Canyon Ferry Dam.
 It’s part of the Missouri River, and managed by the U.S. Bureau of Reclamation.

 Most of the paid campgrounds along Canyon Ferry Lake are owned and operated by the Bureau of Reclamation, and most cost a fee ranging from $10.00 to $15.00 a day.